 Keeping a log of blood glucose results for your doctor will help indicate your body’s response to your diabetes care plan.

 Blood tests, such as A1C, are different than daily at-home diabetes testing, and measure blood sugar levels for the past three months to ensure a healthy range.

 Comprehensive eye exams may help prevent any blood pressure issues from leading to eye swelling or blurred vision.
 2

 You’re not in this alone.
 There are people and tools available to help you with your diabetic needs.
 Follow these tips to help you live with diabetes:

 Most importantly, follow your doctor’s advice and contact him or her if something doesn’t seem quite right.

-Want to learn more about staying healthy while living with diabetes?
+Want to learn more about maintaining your health while living with diabetes?
 Get diabetes facts now.